jongomezdev/Responsive-Portfolio/README.md

 ## Installation

-Available for clone, simply copy & page the code/save images.
+Available for clone, simply copy & paste the code/save images.

 - Be sure to link the Bootstrap CDN.